Buffalo Creek Vacations: Sleep in a Caboose Where the Buffalo Roam in NC

 Thank you to Buffalo Creek Vacations for inviting us to stay on their property.

 These are the very same American Bison that roam out West and were once nearly extinct.
-As guests of Buffalo Creek, you can watch them get fed and just enjoy them doing their buffalo thing while roaming around the private farm.
+As guests of Buffalo Creek, you can watch them feed and just enjoy them doing their buffalo thing while roaming around the private farm.
 And you can do it all while staying in a decommissioned caboose or a luxury log cabin.
-We stayed in the caboose and it was super cool and something that a kid (or grownup) who loves trains will go nuts over if they get the chance to stay here.
+We stayed in the caboose, and it was super cool and something that a kid (or grownup) who loves trains will go nuts over if they get the chance to stay here.

 About Buffalo Creek Vacations

-Staying in a Caboose
+Stay in a Caboose

-I love staying in unique rentals and the decommissioned caboose was no exception.
+I love staying in unique rentals, and the decommissioned caboose was no exception.
 This was a really cool experience.

 The caboose rental we stayed in, the Gray Caboose, was part of the Seaboard Coast Line, which operated all along the Eastern Seaboard starting in 1967.
 I’m fascinated with all things history and loved the story behind the cabooses on the property.

-The caboose is quite large and Buffalo Creek did a pretty amazing job renovating it.
+The caboose is quite large, and Buffalo Creek did a pretty amazing job renovating it.
 It has a full kitchen, bathroom, living room, two televisions, a bedroom with a queen bed, and a loft with another queen bed.
-The couch folds out to a twin sleeper so in all, the caboose can sleep five people.
-There is also free wi-fi.
+The couch folds out to a twin sleeper, so in all, the caboose can sleep five people.
+There is also free Wi-Fi.

 Also, the windows look out on the pasture where the buffalo roam so you can see them right from the caboose!
 All of the accommodations at Buffalo Creek are pet-friendly.

-The BC Depot
+Enjoy the BC Depot

 The BC Depot is right next to the cabooses and houses the game room, the huge model train room, the little shop, and laundry area.